 The information in this video was correct as of 1 October 2013.

 Please tell us what you think about our videos to help us make them better.

-There is a variety of treatments for skin cancer – the options offered to you will depend on several factors including the size of the skin cancer, where it is on your body and your biopsy results.
+There are a variety of treatments for skin cancer.
+The options offered to you will depend on several factors including the size of the skin cancer, where it is on your body and your biopsy results.

 Surgery This is an important treatment for many skin cancers.
 It can be done in a variety of ways.